-“Universal precautions,” as defined by CDC, are a set of precautions designed to prevent transmission of human immunodeficiency virus (HIV), hepatitis B virus (HBV) and other bloodborne pathogens when providing first aid or health care.
-Under universal precautions, blood and certain body fluids of all humans are considered potentially infectious for HIV, HBV and other bloodborne pathogens.
+“Universal Precautions,” as defined by the CDC, are a set of precautions designed to prevent transmission of human immunodeficiency virus (HIV), hepatitis B virus (HBV) and other bloodborne pathogens when providing first aid or health care.
+Under Universal Precautions, blood and certain other human body fluids are considered potentially infectious for HIV, HBV and other bloodborne pathogens.

 Bloodborne disease transmission requires the agent to enter the recipient's general blood circulation.
 This can be through direct blood-to-blood (e.g. - transfusions) or indirect (e.g. - dirty needles) transmission.
 Less obvious routes of transmission are via the mucous membranes of the eye, nose or mouth or through breaks in the skin, which can be a result of simple dermatitis, acne, cuts, abrasions or hangnails.

 Universal precautions apply to blood, other body fluids containing visible blood, semen and vaginal secretions.
 Universal precautions apply to tissues and to the following fluids: cerebrospinal, synovial, pleural, peritoneal, pericardial and amniotic fluids.
 Universal precautions do not apply to feces, nasal secretions, sputum, sweat, tears, urine and vomitus unless they contain visible blood.
 Universal precautions do not apply to saliva except when visibly contaminated with blood or in the dental setting where blood contamination of saliva is probable.

 AIDS: At the end of 2013, the CDC estimated that 1,144,500 million U.S. residents over the age of 13 are living with HIV infection, many of them (~180,900 or 15.8%) unaware of their own HIV status.